 Suppose we are running a manufacturing company and selling our products across the globe.
-Following are the Sales, Margin and Margin% values from January to August (Year 2019) for all the products we sold.
+Following are the Sales, Margin and Margin% values from January to August (the Year 2019) for all the products we sold.
 See the image below.

-We wanted to plot a graph of same in excel so our management can have a better understanding of how we are moving in the business around the globe in the past 8 months.
-Bar chart seems to be the nicest way to make comparisons.
+We wanted to plot a graph of the same in excel so our management can better understand how we are moving in the business around the globe in the past 8 months.
+A bar chart seems to be the nicest way to make comparisons.

 Step 1 – Select all the data spread across column A to D (Along with headers).
-Navigate to “Insert” Tab and under Charts section, click on “Column or Bar Chart” icon.
+Navigate to the “Insert” Tab and under the Charts section, click on the “Column or Bar Chart” icon.